gardener/gardener/docs/operations/control_plane_migration.md

 ## Shoot Control Plane Migration

 Triggering the migration is done by changing the `Shoot`'s `.spec.seedName` to a `Seed` that differs from the `.status.seedName`, we call this `Seed` a `"Destination Seed"`.
-This action can only be performed by an operator with the necessary RBAC.
+This action can only be performed by an operator (see [Triggering the Migration](#triggering-the-migration)).
 If the `Destination Seed` does not have a backup and restore configuration, the change to `spec.seedName` is rejected.
 Additionally, this Seed must not be set for deletion and must be healthy.

 If the `Shoot` has different `.spec.seedName` and `.status.seedName`, a process is started to prepare the Control Plane for migration: